Wildlife research expedition in the Gobi Desert, Mongolia

 Finally, all data collected throughout the expedition will go towards the continued preservation and conservation of Mongolian wildlife and natural habitats so participants will be making an actual difference as well as having an extremely unique and worthwhile once in a lifetime adventure.

-Below are some of the elements of my responsible travel philosophy for our Conservation and Research itinerary where we can show real evidence of our practise.
+Below are some of the elements of our responsible travel philosophy for our Gobi Conservation and Research experience where we can show real evidence of our practise.
 It’s easy to have a negative impact on animals and the environment if we were to approach this trip in a thoughtless manner but we have taken into consideration our impact and have based the trip around a few simple rules including:

 Before you start out on the trip, you will have had the opportunity (provided by us) to read up around the Khulan.
 This means you will have learnt about the animals’ habitats and habits; where they sleep, feed and breed; how the seasons affect their behaviour, and how they interact with other species.
 This information is enriching in itself, but it is also of practical use as well.
 It will also help you to be more aware of your impact.